Excellence in Online & Distance Teaching

 - Two letters of support* from current or past students, preferably one current student and one alumnus.
 (See Attachment C for a sample solicitation letter.)
 (Not to exceed 2 pages each.)

 - Optional: two letters from individuals or organizations commenting on the impact of the candidate’s off-campus activities in their field or organization.
 (Not to exceed 3 pages.)

 *NOTE: Letters from students should be solicited by the departmental selection committee, not the nominee.
 The nominee may be asked to suggest some names and the department should add some names.

 Nominations should be submitted first to a departmental committee.
 This committee will select its final candidates to forward to the college.
 (The college may establish a limit for the number of candidates each departmental committee can submit.)

-Nominations are only accepted from colleges and must be submitted using this online form.
+Nominations are only accepted from colleges and must be submitted to firstname.lastname@example.org.
 The nomination deadline is 11:59 p.m.
 February 1.
 If this date falls on a weekend or holiday, the deadline is 11:59 p.m. the next business day.